The Holocaust in Bohemia and Moravia: Aftermath

-Bohemia and Moravia were liberated by May 1945 by the Western Allies, who arrived in Pilsen on 5 May, and the Red Army, which captured Prague on 9 May 1945 following the Prague offensive.
+Bohemia and Moravia were liberated by May 1945 by the Western Allies, who arrived in Pilsen on 5 May, and the Red Army, which captured Prague on 9 May 1945.
 More than three-quarters of Czechoslovak war deaths were Jews who were murdered in the Holocaust.
 The total number of Jewish Holocaust victims from the Protectorate was about 80,000, 80 percent of the prewar population.
 Besides those who emigrated, about 14,000 Jews survived in other ways.
 A third of Jews who had emigrated returned after the war.
 In 1946, there were an estimated 23,000 Jews living in the Czech lands, of whom half had lived elsewhere before the war.
 Emigration to Palestine was not restricted until late 1949, after the 1948 Communist coup.
 By 1950, only around 14,000 to 18,000 Jews remained in Czechoslovakia.

 President Edvard Beneš made it clear that postwar Czechoslovakia was to be a nation of Czechs and Slovaks only.
 Jews who remained in the country faced pressure to assimilate or leave.
 Two thousand to three thousand Jews who had identified themselves as Germans on prewar censuses were subjected to the same discrimination as non-Jewish Germans, including deprivation of citizenship, forfeiture of property, and requirement to wear white armbands.
 Due to discrimination, thousands of Jews applied to leave the country voluntarily.
 The deportation of Jews as part of the expulsion of Germans was abruptly halted in September 1946 due to media outrage and objections from the military governor of the American occupation zone of Germany.
 Some Jews were nevertheless deported.
 Although two thousand Jews counted as Germans were eventually able to regain their Czechoslovak citizenship, most ended up emigrating, primarily to Germany.

 Although postwar laws negated property confiscation, most Jews (even those recognized as Czechs) faced severe obstacles in recovering their property.
 Many Jews were unable to return to their homes, now occupied by non-Jewish Czechs.
 Being considered German in any way (for example, having attended a German-language school) was a reason not to return a confiscated house to a Jewish survivor.
 When Jews had left movable property with non-Jewish acquaintances, these were frequently unwilling to return it.
 Both Communists and some nationalists demanded the nationalization of Jewish property.
 The majority of confiscated property was not claimed by heirs, and was transferred in 1947 to the Currency Liquidation Fund.
 In the 1990s, laws enabled survivors and their descendants who were Czech citizens to reclaim properties or their equivalent value.
 This process excluded most Jews who had emigrated to Israel or the United States.
 During the years after the war, several Holocaust perpetrators and collaborators were tried and convicted, as part of a purge of collaborators that was one of the most severe in Europe.
 People who denounced Jews or helped to purge them from associations were punished harshly, unlike those who had financially benefited from property confiscation.